FelipeCorerato/file-compressor/README.md

 # file-compressor
-A implemented in C that compresses/uncompresses files.
+A program implemented in C that compresses/uncompresses files.